Epic-Institute/positive-disruption/podi/data/output/README.md

 emissions_wedges: emissions_output_co2e 'baseline' results subtracted from emissions_output_co2e 'pathway' results.
 This represents the difference in emissions for each region/product/flow.

 energy_ouput: energy results, in units TJ

+climate_output: Global GHG concentration, Radiative forcing, and Temperature change for 'historical' scenario (from external sources) and 'pathway' scenario